GenericMappingTools/gmt/doc/rst/source/grdblend.rst

 specified by the user [Default is NaN].
 Nodes with more than one value will be set to the weighted average value.
-Any input grid that does not share the final output grid's node registration and grid spacing will automatically be resampled via calls to grdsample.
+Any input grid that does not share the final output grid's node registration and grid spacing will automatically be resampled via calls to :doc:`grdsample`.
 Note: Due to the row-by-row i/o nature of operations in grdblend we only support the netCDF and native binary grid formats for both input and output.